An eco-friendly Christmas: less is more

 Gift sustainable new

 This is the piece of 'sustainable toys' we've worked most on!
-Our toys are 93% gloriously free of any plastic, 7% have some small element (clearly indicated on in case you want to avoid them)!
+Our toys are 93% gloriously free of any plastic, 7% have some small plastic element, like velcro for example (clearly indicated in case you want to avoid them)!

 See our sustainable Christmas collection - and browse by age - including stocking fillers and Advent calendar fillers, here.